fmind/ouroboros/README.md

 __Compared to a
 [Pearson's chi-squared test](https://en.wikipedia.org/wiki/Pearson%27s_chi-squared_test#Discrete_uniform_distribution)__,
-_Ouroboros_ is not a test-statistic.
+_Ouroboros_ is not a statistic test value.
 Thus, _Ouroboros_ is simpler to compute and to interpret.

 __Compared to
 [Diversity indexes](https://en.wikipedia.org/wiki/Diversity_index)__, _Ouroboros_
 returns percentage values instead of squared values (Gini-Simpson index) or logarithmic values (Shannon index).
-This choice makes the function easier to interpret since the scale is linear (especially for large lists).
+This choice makes the function easier to interpret since the scale is linear.
 In addition, _Ouroboros_ will always returns an index of 0 or 1 for the two most extremes cases.

-__Comparison between Ouroboros and Gini for small arrays__:

 ARRAY           | OURO | GINI
 ----------------|------|-----